copperinc/plugin-iot-rules/README.md

         disconnect-device SELECT * FROM '$aws/events/presence/disconnected/+'
         report-device-state SELECT clientid() as clientId, principal() as principalIdentifier, state.reported as state from '$aws/things/+/shadow/update'

-4. Create a folder under `src/rules` for each added rule, matching the name of your rule.
-Following the example from the last step, we would create the folders `src/rules/connect-device`, `src/rules/disconnect-device` and `src/rules/report-device-state`.

-5. Copy the files from this repo's `example-lambda/` folder into each `src/rules/*` subdirectory.
+4. Run `arc create` to generate your IoT Rule Lambda functions (under `src/rules`) based on the rules you added to your `app.arc` file under the `@rules` pragma.

-6. Edit each rule Lambda's `index.js` file, just as you would any classic arc `@http`, `@events`, etc. function.
+5. Edit each rule Lambda's `index.js` file, just as you would any classic arc `@http`, `@events`, etc. function.

 ## Sample Application

-There is a sample application located under `sample-app/`. `cd` into that directory and you can directly deploy using `arc deploy`.
+There is a sample application located under `sample-app/`. `cd` into that directory, `npm install` and you can directly deploy using `arc deploy`.

 To test the application out: